akhil-gun/DSI_M4/README.md

 # **Datasets**
 The data can be found on the Humain archives of Royal Observatory of Belgium (ROB), Solar Influences Data Analysis Center's (SIDC) [webpage](https://wwwbis.sidc.be/humain/callisto_archives).

-# Annotation done using Labelme
+# Annotation done using Labelme tool
 ![](pics/annotation_example_gif.gif)

 The output of the bounding boxes of the corresponding classes is in JSON format.